micmejia/bible-dump/NKJV/Job/Job 4.md

 Then Eliphaz the Temanite answered and said:

 ###### 2
-"_If_ one attempts a word with you, will you become weary?
+"If one attempts a word with you, will you become weary?
 But who can withhold himself from speaking?

 ###### 3
 Surely you have instructed many, And you have strengthened weak hands.